mt-mods/led_marquee/README.md

 * "stop_scroll" does just what it says - it stops the auto-scroll timer.
 * "scroll_speed" followed by a decimal number (in the string, not a byte value) sets the time between scroll steps.
 Minimum 0.5s, maximum 5s.
 * "scroll_step" will immediately advance the last-displayed message by one character.
 Omit the above automatic scrolling keywords, and use ONLY this keyword instead if you want to let your LuaController control the scrolling speed.
+* "get" and "getstr" to read the one character (as a numerical character value) displayed by the master panel, or the last-stored message for the entire lineup/wall (from the master panel's meta), respectively.

 If you need vertical scrolling, you will have to handle that yourself (since the size of a screen/wall is not hard-coded).